 A love song for a house

-The whitewashed clapboard from the original 1850 gabled farm house forms the back wall of the enclosed porch and sags in spots punctured with nails that held photos and nautical décor.
+The whitewashed clapboard from the original 1850 gabled farmhouse forms the back wall of the enclosed porch and sags in spots punctured with nails that held photos and nautical décor.
 The house feels sleepy with the dark green shutters closed and windows boarded over.
 All the old well-loved furniture is gone except three wooden folding chairs that were used on the lawn.
 The first floor, flooded in 2003 by hurricane Isabel has two new doors facing East to Herring Bay and several walls of dry board spotted with white paint over new nails that were not painted after repairs.

 The warm winds ripple the Chesapeake Bay into frothed waves and rush the Rockhold Creek waters onto the stone jetty and old wooden pier which is pocked with rusting nails and strings of fishing line.
-A few new boards nailed into gaps were salvaged from debris floating at the grassy shore line.
+A few new boards nailed into gaps were salvaged from debris floating at the grassy shoreline.
 Warblers and robins flit between trees and the gabled roof with missing shingles.
 The large osprey nest snuggles the top of the tallest red brick crumbling chimney and the parents call warning to anyone threatening their nest.
 Father Osprey is sent fishing several times a day while Mother guards the collection of haphazard string and sticks she has built annually for many years.
-Blue heron and gulls glide across the white caps to land on the stone jetty recently rebuilt from the 1939 original construction.
+Blue herons and gulls glide across the white caps to land on the stone jetty recently rebuilt from the 1939 original construction.

 The yard takes on a golden hue as shadows lengthen creating a Kodak moment photographed by four generations of women over the last 98 years.
 Memories of picnics and birthdays and the tug of loving faces no longer here to see the sailboats on the horizon or feel the salted air or hear the Osprey’s warning fill my heart.

 On a June Friday, the parade of boats from Rockhold Creek to Herring Bay signals the start of the weekend.
 Low tide and soft breezes all day created muddy spaces on sand bars where gulls and osprey put footprints in the sand.
-Swiftly about 5 pm the tide started to rise and stiff breezes whipped up white capped waves.
+Swiftly about 5 pm the tide started to rise and stiff breezes whipped up white-capped waves.
 The smells of mud/seaweed and fish began to dissipate.
 Clouds thickened and osprey trios found wind tunnels to circle over the waves.

 The next morning was the last day and the sunrise was spectacular.
 As I turned to leave the yard for the last time, the osprey waved.

-Blessings to those who come after may they treasure the baby osprey on the chimney and the bunnies under the house, the holly and cedar and the vista.
+Blessings to those who come after may they treasure the baby osprey on the chimney and the bunnies under the house, the holly and cedar, and the vista.